-Making a Travel bucket list is a very personal thing.
+Making a travel bucket list is a very personal thing.
 But when it comes to choosing travel destinations, there seems to be a few reoccurring favorites that show up on most travelers’ wish lists, such as the Galapagos Islands.
 You’ll see what we mean after viewing this Galapagos Islands photo essay.

-Travel vicariously through a Galapagos Islands photo essay
+Galapagos Islands photo essay

 Do you enjoy a challenge?
 Are you interested in seeing an amazing variety of wildlife?
 If so, the Galapagos Islands off the coast of Ecuador may be just right for your next exciting boomer travel adventure.
 Only a few of the fourteen most significant islands in the volcanic archipelago have any inhabitation.